 Whether shooting a 22 lr at long range, for precision, or just plinking fun, the game is always much more fun when you hit what you shoot at.
-The foundation of shooting success begins with the right rifle.
+The foundation of shooting success begins with the right optic.

 Once the rifle is chosen, the next requirement in order to “shoot with the big boys, and girls”, is to identify the right optic.
 At this point most people jump toward the scopes on the market today that are specifically labeled for 22 lr.

 Although these scopes can be enjoyed in shooting these little rifles they do differ in a few ways from other lower end center fire scopes that could make the shooting experience much more fun.

 Most people go for these little 22 scopes first because they are cheap…relatively speaking.
 Most of them can be had for slightly over $100 to below that amount.
 Now if you decide to purchase one of these little scopes the first thing you should understand is there is a reason for their cheaper price.